12 April 2013

 Recently launched, the Dow Jones Sustainability Emerging Markets Index (DJSI Emerging Markets) tracks the financial and sustainability performance of the region’s largest companies.
 The index represents the largest 800 companies in 20 emerging economies based on long term economic, environmental and social criteria.

 DJSI serves as a benchmark for investors who take into account sustainability performance in their investment decisions.

 Out of the 800 emerging market companies that were eligible to participate in the 2012 Corporate Sustainability Assessment (CSA), only 69 were identified as sustainability leaders in their sector and were selected for membership.
 The top holdings include:

 What is the benefit of the newly launched Index for emerging markets?

-The start of the questionnaire process will be on 4th April 2013 and the deadline for submission is 4th June 2013.
-The new index composition will be announced on 12th September 2013.
+The start of the online questionnaire process will be on 3rd April 2014 and the deadline for submission is 28th May 2014.
+The new index composition will be announced on 11th September 2014.
 If you did not receive an email copy of the questionnaire, please email firstname.lastname@example.org and provide them with your email address to ensure that the questionnaire is sent to you correctly.

 Only companies whose Total Sustainability Score in the RobecoSAM CSA ranked in the top 10% in their sector are eligible for index inclusion.
 Therefore, companies must continuously improve their sustainability initiatives to be included or remain in the index.